LightningBoltz21/starfolio/README.md

 # starfolio

 A mobile application that enables students to create a portfolio of their high school experiences.
-Created by Anish Malepati, 2024 as an FBLA project.
+Created by Anish Malepati in 2024 as an FBLA project.

 The "lib" directory contains the majority of the files related to both Android and iOS development: